-Company's stockholders at the 2018 Annual Meeting of Stockholders, 2,200,000 shares (less any shares of Common Stock for any Awards made on or after March 19, 2018 and before 2018 Annual Meeting of Stockholders), plus (D) effective upon approval of the Company's stockholders at the 2021 Annual Meeting of Stockholders, 3,000,000 shares (less any shares of Common Stock for any Awards made on or after March 22, 2021 and before 2021 Annual Meeting of Stockholders), plus (E) effective upon approval of the Company's stockholders at the 2024 Annual Meeting of Stockholders, 1,150,000 shares (less any shares of Common Stock for any Awards made on or after March 22, 2021 and before 2024 Annual Meeting of Stockholders, 1,150,000 shares (less any shares of Common Stock for any Awards made on or after March 25, 2024 and before the 2024 Annual Meeting of Stockholders).
+Company's stockholders at the 2018 Annual Meeting of Stockholders, 2,200,000 shares (less any shares of Common Stock for any Awards made on or after March 19, 2018 and before 2018 Annual Meeting of Stockholders), plus (D) effective upon approval of the Company's stockholders at the 2021 Annual Meeting of Stockholders, 3,000,000 shares (less any shares of Common Stock for any Awards made on or after March 22, 2021 and before 2021 Annual Meeting of Stockholders), plus (E) effective upon approval of the Company's stockholders at the 2024 Annual Meeting of Stockholders, 1,150,000 shares (less any shares of Common Stock for any Awards made on or after March 25, 2024 and before the 2024 Annual Meeting of Stockholders).
 In addition, shares of Common Stock underlying any outstanding award granted under the Predecessor Plans that, following the Effective Date, expires, or is terminated, surrendered or forfeited for any reason without issuance of such shares shall be available for the grant of new Awards under this Plan.
-As provided in Section 1, no new awards shall be granted under the Predecessor Plans following the Effective Date.
+As provided in Section 1, no new awards shall be granted under the Predecessor Plans that, following the Effective Date.
 Shares issued under the Plan may consist in whole or in part of authorized but unissued shares, treasury shares, or shares purchased on the open market or otherwise, all as determined by the Company from time to time.